 But, if you are looking for something unique, and want to have a perfume collection with scents that are completely different from each other, you will not find that here.

-In my opinion, this scent DNA is starting to get tired, and is just a matter of a couple of short years, when it’s gonna start to smell dated.
+In my opinion, this scent DNA is starting to get tired, and is just a matter of a couple of short years, before it’s gonna start to smell dated.

 Pros and Cons

 Here are some better and weaker parts of this perfume: